-How poor a person’s visual acuity is will place them in one of the categories of visual impairment: moderate, severe or profound.
+The impact to a person’s visual acuity will place them in one of the categories of visual impairment: moderate, severe or profound.

-Moderate visual impairment – Also known as having “low vision,” moderate visual impairment describes people who have a visual acuity of 20/70 to 20/160 with corrective lenses.
+Moderate visual impairment – Sometimes classified as “low vision,” moderate visual impairment describes people who have a visual acuity of 20/70 to 20/160 with corrective lenses.
 For perspective, imagine you are able to read a sign from 160 feet away.
 Someone with 20/160 vision would have to be 20 feet from that same sign in order to read it.

 Profound visual impairment – Having profound visual impairment means that your visual acuity is between 20/500 and 20/1000 or a visual field of 10 degrees or less.
 While someone who is profoundly visually impaired has very little vision, they have the ability to recognize different light sources, such as a lamp in a dark room.
 They can also differentiate between light and darkness, or daytime and nighttime.

 Someone who is totally blind has no form perception or sense of light — a characteristic referred to as no light perception (NLP).
 Of those who make up the visually impaired community, only 15% of them are totally blind, making it a relatively rare condition.

 Visually impaired students’ rights to an education

 The Americans with Disabilities Act (ADA), as well as the Rehabilitation Act of 1973, are laws that ensure disabled people are given the resources they need to be successful in their public lives.